http://www.pacific.edu/Academics/Schools-and-Colleges/College-of-the-Pacific/Academics/Departments-and-Programs/Chemistry.html

 CHEM 124.
 Applied Organic Chemistry II.
 4 Units.

 Applied Organic Chemistry II is a continuation of Applied Organic Chemistry I with an emphasis on organic synthesis and mechanisms.
 The reactions of aromatics, aldehydes, ketones, amines, carboxylic acids and their derivatives, and carbohydrates are covered.
 The course also touches on polymers and biological molecules including amino acids, proteins, and nucleic acids.
 Three lecture periods and one three-hour laboratory periods per week are required.
-Prerequisites: Enrollment is limited to undergraduates in the Pre-Pharmacy Advantage Program.
-CHEM 122 with "C-" or better, or CHEM 121 with “C-“ or better.
+Prerequisites: CHEM 122 with "C" or better, or CHEM 121 with “C“ or better.
+Enrollment is limited to undergraduates in the Pre-Pharmacy Advantage Program.

 CHEM 132.
 Teaching and Learning Chemistry.
 2 Units.